open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/demo.md

 intended to illustrate the implementation of OpenTelemetry in a near real-world environment.
-As part of that effort, the OpenTelemetry community create the [OpenTelemetry Demo Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo) so that it can be easily installed in kubernetes.
+As part of that effort, the OpenTelemetry community create the [OpenTelemetry Demo Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo) so that it can be easily installed in Kubernetes.

 ### Installing the Chart